adampl2/CryptoSwap/README.md

 Google Fonts was used for the following fonts:

   * Space Mono is used for all text in the webpage, making it the primary font.
 It's a modern font that provides a clean and legible look for the text, making it easy to read.

-  * Times New Roman is used for label elements, such as form labels, it is a classic font, It is a serif font, which is traditionally used for printed materials and it help to add an extra touch of elegance and sophistication to the page.

-  * Orbitron is used for headings, it is a font that is designed to attract attention, it is a sans-serif font with a futuristic feel.
-This font is used to highlight important information and make it stand out on the page, it helps to create a visual hierarchy by making headings more prominent than the body text.

 ![main font](docs/mainfont.jpg)
 ![headings font](docs/headingsfont.jpg)